Women's Fund

 The Women’s Fund of Porter County empowers, connects, and inspires women in our community by collectively supporting initiatives and organizations that are creating positive changes and bettering all our lives.

-Since inception, the Women’s Fund has awarded 61 grants totaling nearly $900,000 to fund essential programs that support women and children throughout Porter County.
+Since inception, the Women’s Fund has awarded 66 grants totaling over $950,000 to fund essential programs that support women and children throughout Porter County.

-In 2024 the Women’s Fund of Porter County awarded $57,500 in grants to local organizations.
-Hilltop Neighborhood House and Jacob’s Ladder Pediatric Rehabilitation received $25,000 each to support high-impact programs.
-Parents as Teachers of Porter County, the MAAC Foundation, and The Caring Place were granted $2,500 for general support.
+In 2025 the Women’s Fund of Porter County awarded $57,500 in grants to local organizations.
+The Caring Place and Porter County Aging and Community Services were granted $25,000 each to support high-impact programs.
+Dressed For School, Our Greater Good, and Parents As Teachers of Porter County were awarded $2,500 for general support.

 The Women’s Fund of Porter County welcomes nonprofit organizations serving Porter County to submit a grant request.
 Recipient organizations must be organized for tax exempt purposes as set forth in Section 501(c)(3) of the Internal Revenue Code of 1986.
 Organizations that received a $25,000 Women’s Fund grant in 2024 are not eligible to apply this year.